UkoZJ/metadata_book/_sources/README_ma.md

 ## 2.2.
 Accessibility

 A static website portal was built to ease metadata visualization and dataset access.
 The static website is hosted free of charge and maintenance costs on GitHub Pages.
-A working example of the portal relative to Mosquito Alert open data is available [here](https://ukozj.github.io/metadata_book/README_ma.html).
+A [public portal](https://mosquito-alert.github.io/metadata_public_portal/README_ma.html) relative to Mosquito Alert open data is available for general public.
 For the moment, the full metadata portal is only available on a private repository since it contains not only public but even private datasets.

 Every metadata has an associated *Python* script (i.e. jupyter notebook tutorial) that explains how to access the relative dataset distribution.
 The web-portal is automatically re-generated anytime a new metadata is added.